laursisask/repo-8/src/pages/partner/index.md

    1. **LEVERAGE_TM**: Used to extract text for localization out of an Adobe asset.
 Also, access the translation memory (TM) to enable the optimum re-use of a previously translated content.
    2. **PROJECT_UPDATE**: Used to update the project configuration information.
 The configuration data can include info on locales, content provider system and so on.
-   3. **TRANSATE**: Used to trigger an event when a task is sent for localization.
+   3. **TRANSLATE**: Used to trigger an event when a task is sent for localization.
    4. **UPDATE_TM**: Used to update the translation memory.
 During the asset completion of manual translation, translated strings are saved in TM so that they can be used later if similar strings appear in a future task.
 It helps to reduce the cost of manual translation.

    ![Configure events](resources/ss_Configure_event_registration.png)

-7. Select the events you want to subscribe and press **Next**.
+7. Select the events you want to subscribe to and press **Next**.

    ![Select event](resources/ss_Configure_event_registration_2.png)